 Start in the north of the county, where Suffolk shares The Broads with its northern neighbour Norfolk.
 See our feature on sailing on the rivers and lakes of The Broads.
 Oulton Broad is the southernmost of the Broads and a lively tourist and watersports centre with plenty of cafés and pubs.

-The next coastal attraction is the odd village of Thorpeness, which began as a fishing hamlet but was bought in its entirety in 1910 by a rich Scot to be transformed into a fantasy holiday village.
+Head for the odd village of Thorpeness, which began as a fishing hamlet but was bought in its entirety in 1910 by a rich Scot to be transformed into a fantasy holiday village.
 As well as many mock Tudor and Jacobean houses, it has a large shallow boating lake (the Meare) with features inspired by Peter Pan (JM Barrie was a friend of the investor), including a life-size model crocodile on an island.
 You can also hire canoes to go out on the water, and there’s a vast, uncrowded shingle beach.
 The House in the Clouds, a former water tower, is both a local tourist attraction and one of Britain’s most unusual family holiday accommodations.

 Stray into the Minsmere RSPB Reserve, great for families as well as twitchers, with its birdwatching hides, nature trail, beach, visitor centre with wildlife displays, family explorer backpacks, seasonal events and tea-room.

 Proceed to Aldeburgh just to the south, another characterful seaside resort well worth a stop, not least for its fish and chips (some of the best in the UK; see below) and fishermen’s huts selling fresh fish on the Blue Flag shingle beach.
-Actual sights are low-key: the RNLI lifeboat station is open to visitors and has a fund-raising giftshop, while the little Aldeburgh Museum in the well-preserved Tudor Moot Hall has displays on local shipbuilding, fishing and witches – and also on the Napoleonic-era Martello defence tower that stands just outside town (available to rent for up to 4, from the Landmark Trust).
+Actual sights are low-key: the RNLI lifeboat station is open to visitors and has a fund-raising gift shop, while the little Aldeburgh Museum in the well-preserved Tudor Moot Hall has displays on local shipbuilding, fishing and witches – and also on the Napoleonic-era Martello defence tower that stands just outside town (available to rent for up to 4, from the Landmark Trust).
 Kids also like the giant (4m-tall) stainless-steel Scallop sculpture on the beach, dedicated to Benjamin Britten, who founded the Aldeburgh Festival (see below).
 You’re allowed to climb and sit on the sculpture.
 Before you come here, read Katherine Hale’s classic Orlando the Marmalade Cat: a Seaside Holiday, set in Aldeburgh (renamed ‘Owlbarrow on Sea’).

 Dip back inland and then out to the coast once more, for the chocolate-box pretty village of Orford.
 As well as a great place to eat (see below), it’s home to the imposing Orford Castle, Henry II’s polygonal tower-keep; kids get an activity sheet to bring it alive.
 Boat trips run from Orford’s harbour around Orford Ness, a spit that was formerly a secret Ministry of Defence military testing site and is now designated a National Nature Reserve.